-Purpose/Description Percent of ECE Funding 'Restoration and System Improvement" Program Restorations -Partially restores state budget reductions made to existing subsidized ECE programs since 2008-09.
-Restorations would include serving more children ncreasing how much a family can earn and still be eligible for benefits, and increasing state per-child payment rates.
-19.4% Rating System -Establishes system to assess and publicly rate ECE programs based on now they contribute to children's social/emotional development and academic preparation.
-2.6 ECE Database-Establishes statewide database to collect and maintain information about children who attend state-funded ECE programs.
+Figure 3 Proposition 38's Early Care and Education (ECE) Provisions Purpose/Description Percent of ECE Funding ^a "Restoration and System Improvement" Program Restorations -Partially restores state budget reductions made to existing subsidized ECE programs since 2008-09.
+Restorations would include serving more children, increasing how much a family can earn and still be eligible for benefits, and increasing state per-child payment rates.
+19.4% Rating System -Establishes system to assess and publicly rate ECE programs based on how they contribute to children's social/emotional development and academic preparation.
+2.6 ECE Database -Establishes statewide database to collect and maintain information about children who attend state-funded ECE programs.
 Would include details about a child's ECE program as well as his/her performance on a kindergarten readiness assessment.
-Would be inked to state's K-12 database.
-0.6 Licensing Inspections-Increases how frequently ECE programs receive health and safety nspections from the state licensing agency.
-0.3 Subtotal (23.0%) Strengthen and Expand ECE Programs" Services for Children Ages Three to Five-Expands subsidized preschool to more childre rom low-income families, prioritizing services in low-income neighborhoods. n 51.6% Services for Children Ages Birth to Three-Establishes new California Early Head Start program to provide child care and family support for young children from low-income families 16.6 s.
-Provider Payment Rates -Provides supplemental per-child payments to state-subsidized ECE programs that receive higher scores on new rating scale, with most funding targeted for preschool programs.
-Also increases the existing per-child payment rate for all licensed state- subsidized ECE programs serving children ages birth to 18 months.
-Subtotal (77.0% b ) Total 100.0% for evaluating ECE programs, (2) preschool, and (3) infant and toddler care.
+Would be linked to state's K-12 database.
+0.6 Licensing Inspections -Increases how frequently ECE programs receive health and safety inspections from the state licensing agency.
+0.3 Subtotal (23.0%) "Strengthen and Expand ECE Programs" Services for Children Ages Three to Five-Expands subsidized preschool to more children from low-income families, prioritizing services in low-income neighborhoods.
+51.6% Services for Children Ages Birth to Three-Establishes new California Early Head Start program to provide child care and family support for young children from low-income families.
+16.6 Provider Payment Rates -Provides supplemental per-child payments to state-subsidized ECE programs that receive higher scores on new rating scale, with most funding targeted for preschool programs.
+Also increases the existing per-child payment rate for all licensed state-subsidized ECE programs serving children ages birth to 18 months.
+8.9 Subtotal (77.0% ^b) Total 100.0% Because the amount dedicated to restoration and system improvement is capped at \$355 million, a slightly lower share of toward these activities and a slightly higher share toward strengthening and expanding ECE programs when the measure's cease in 2017-18.
+Not more than 3 percent of these funds can be used for state-level administrative costs.
+Not more than 15 percent of funding providers can be used for facility costs. s debt service payments development and academic preparation.

-Establishes Statewide Rating System to Assess the Quality of Individual ECE Programs.
-The measure requires the state to implement an "Early Learning Quality Rating and Improvement System" (QRIS) to assess the effectiveness of individual ECE programs.
-Building on initial work the state already has undertaken, the state would have until January 2014 to develop a scale to evaluate how well programs contribute to children's social and emotional development and academic preparation.
 All ECE programs could choose to be rated on this scale, and ratings would be available to the public.
 The state also would develop a training program to help providers improve their services and increase their ratings.
 Additionally, Proposition 38 would provide supplemental payments-on top of existing per-child subsidy rates-to child care and preschool programs that achieve higher scores on the QRIS scale.

+Establishes Statewide Rating System to Assess the Quality of Individual ECE Programs.

+The measure requires the state to implement an "Early Learning Quality Rating and Improvement System" (QRIS) to assess the effectiveness of individual ECE programs.
+Building on initial work the state already has undertaken, the state would have until January 2014 to develop a scale to evaluate how well programs contribute to children's social and emotional